Profile information

 Note: We want people who are genuinely interested in sustainable living.
 This place is about sustainability, if that isn't your thing then you might find it hard - If you prefer bottled water to rainwater, and packaged food to food from the garden, then it just might not suit you. :O)

 It is very, very peaceful here, and if you like to retreat from a busy world, this is the place to do it.
 Chris is semi-retired so working on the farm most days.
 Britt works for a not-for-profit organisation doing environmental work.
 At times you will have the farm all to yourself.
-You need to be a self starter and yes, that does include getting yourself out of bed and doing something at a reasonable time.
+You need to be a self starter and yes, that does include getting yourself out of bed at a reasonable time.

 We like listening to music and reading.
 We don't watch television but love movies.
 We make home-brewed beer.
 We like good conversation and listening to travel stories and life stories.
 We can laugh at most things, mostly keep busy and really love living here.
 So will you.